yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 them.
 And you will have to leave them if you grow up.
 To avoid all that, stay professional and don't make friends at work.

+{% quote Nobody will enjoy seeing your growth, and your closest friends will become your enemies. %}

 **Don't Be Helpful**.
 There are more than 10 million programmers in the world.
 They all need help.
 Why do you need to help that dude sitting next to you in the office?
 You won't